 Women enjoyed discretion and action over time Vaginal Ring

-An update of the analysis from the membership in the ASPIRE study indicates that the consistent of a vaginal ring USE containing dapivirine showed that there was 65% fewer HIV infections, according to a presentation at the recent International Conference on XXI AIDS (AIDS 2016) in Durban. in addition, African women who participated in the study told the researchers that they liked the product, found it easy to use and preferred over alternatives such as tablets or vaginal gels.
+An update of the analysis from accession in the ASPIRE study indicates that consistent use of a vaginal ring containing dapivirine showed that there were 65% fewer HIV infections, according to a presentation at the recent International Conference on AIDS XXI (AIDS 2016) in Durban.
+In addition, African women who participated in the study told the researchers that they liked the product, found it easy to use and preferred in relation to possible alternatives such as tablets or vaginal gels.

-The ASPIRE study evaluated the effectiveness of a vaginal ring impregnated with dapivirine anti HIV drugs.
-The ring that is similar to the devices used for contraception, is designed to be used inside the vagina for a month; women can insert and remove.
-The study recrutadou 2629 women in Malawi, South Africa, Uganda and Zimbabwe.
+The ASPIRE study evaluated the effectiveness of a vaginal ring impregnated with the anti-HIV drug dapivirine.
+The ring that is similar to the devices used in contraception, was designed to be worn inside the vagina for a month; women can insert and remove.
+The study recruited 2629 women in Malawi, South Africa, Uganda and Zimbabwe.

-The findings of the study, released in February, were a little disappointing - a global reduction in 27% infections.
-But this result was masked, a higher level of efficiency among elderly participants in the study, which may have had greater adherence levels than the younger participants.
-Stratified by age, the vaginal ring had zero efficacy for women aged between 18-21, and reducing infections 56% in women aged 22 the 26 and reduction of infections in 51% among women 27 years or more.
+The study's findings, released in February, were somewhat disappointing - a global reduction in 27% infections.
+But this result was masked, a higher level of efficacy among the elderly participants of the study, who may have had higher levels of adherence than younger participants.
+Age-stratified, the vaginal ring had zero efficacy for women aged 18-21, and reduction of 56% infections in women aged 22 to 26, and reduction of infections in 51% among women with 27 years or more.

-In Durban, Elizabeth Brown, of the University of Washington presented a new analysis that tried to correlate the effectiveness with different levels of grip.
-Whereas the previous analyzes assessed adherence by measuring dapivirine levels in the blood, this may reflect the ring only be inserted on the day before a visit to the clinic.
-The new analysis focused on the level of the remaining drug in the rings that were returned to the researchers after use, giving a better indication of grip throughout the month.
+In Durban, Elizabeth Brown of the University of Washington presented a new analysis in which they attempted to correlate efficacy with different levels of adherence.
+Considering that previous analyzes evaluated adherence by measuring levels of dapivirine in the blood, this may reflect the ring only being inserted the day before a visit to the outpatient clinic.
+The new analysis focused on the level of drug remaining in the rings that were returned to the researchers after use, giving a better indication of adherence throughout the month.

-Before using, the rings contain 25 mg dapivirine.
-As a ring that was worn for an entire month must have 20-21 mg of the other drug, any level below 22 mg was treated as an average indication of the high grip.
-A ring 23,5 mg or more of drug indicates noncompliance.
+Before use, the rings contain 25 mg of dapivirine.
+As a ring that was worn for a whole month must have 20-21 mg remaining drug, any level below 22 mg was treated as an indication of medium to high adherence.
+A ring with 23,5 mg or more of drug indicates nonadherence.

-- time periods with nonadherence represented 33% of follow-up.
-As might be expected, there was no statistically significant reduction of HIV infections during these periods.
+- Non-adherence time periods accounted for 33% of follow-up.
+As expected, there was no statistically significant reduction of HIV infections during these periods.

-- Periods of time with average adherence to high represented 42% of follow-up. used rings are reducing the rate of HIV infections in 65% compared to the control group, which received rings with placebo.
-[A note from the editor: I really am not a researcher and therefore can not stop to think if there is a better way to perform these tests, for example, search without a group of "control" that literally is being subliminally induced a behavior that does not adopt if you do not believe have a "device to protect her from the risk of contracting HIV.
-I consider this unethical procedure, inhuman and immoral ...]
+- Periods of time with medium to high adherence represented 42% follow-up.
+Rings used are reducing the rate of HIV infections in 65%, compared to the control group, which received rings with placebo.
+[An editor's note: I'm not really a researcher, so I can not stop thinking if there is not a better way to do these tests, if, for example, searching without a "control" group that is literally being subliminally induced to behavior that he would not adopt if he did not believe he had a "device to protect him from the risk of contracting HIV.
+I consider this procedure unethical, inhuman and immoral ...]

-The researchers also conducted additional analyzes in an attempt to adjust the actual length of time between study visits and analyzed the membership of two or three months before the HIV infection (instead of just one month in advance).
-These analyzes suggest that the efficacy for women with the highest level of membership can be 75 92% or%.
-Moreover, the periods of non-adherence seemed to represent a minor proportion (% 20) time.
+The researchers also performed additional analyzes in an attempt to adjust the actual length of time between study visits and analyzed adherence two to three months before HIV infection (rather than just one month in advance).
+These analyzes suggest that the efficacy for women with the highest level of adherence may be 75% or 92%.
+In addition, periods of non-adherence appeared to represent a minor proportion (20%) of time.

-"Through multiple analyzes, there is a statistically significant relationship between the use of the vaginal ring and protection against HIV infection," the researchers concluded.
-"These analyzes provide evidence suggesting a dose-response relationship between the ring and HIV infection."
+"Through multiple analyzes, there is a statistically significant relationship between vaginal ring use and protection against HIV infection," the researchers concluded.
+"These analyzes provide evidence suggesting a dose-response relationship between the ring and HIV contamination."

-A qualitative component of the study, interviewing 214 participants, provides insight into the experience of women using rings, vaginal delivery and their appreciation of the qualities of the product.
-Elizabeth Montgomery and Ariane van der Straten RTI International showed results in 2 posters.
+A qualitative component of the study, interviewing 214 participants, provides insight into the experience of women wearing rings, vaginal delivery and their appreciation of the qualities of the product.
+Elizabeth Montgomery and Ariane van der Straten of RTI International presented results on 2 posters.

-Women who were interviewed (either on an in-depth interview, a series of in-depth interviews, or as part of a focus group) were recruited from the 6 15 study sites.
-Its demographics reflected widely major studies: mean age of 26, 45% were married and 73% had completed secondary education.
+The women who were interviewed (either in an in-depth interview, a series of in-depth interviews, or as part of a focus group) were recruited from 6's 15 study sites.
+Its demographics largely reflect the larger studies: the average age of 26, 45% were married and 73% had completed upper secondary education.

-The ring was considered simple and unobtrusive as this woman explained:
+The ring was considered simple and discreet, as this woman explained:

-"I like them because once they wear out, you do not feel, and no one may suspect that you're using something.
+"I really like them because once they wear out, you do not feel it, and no one can suspect you're wearing something.
 I like it because nothing changes about how we live as women. "

-While some women had initial concerns about the appearance of the ring and potential side effects, these problems have been generally overcome through group discussions, counseling and increased familiarity with the product.
-Continue to provide this type of support can be important to vaginal rings are deployed.
+While some women had initial concerns about the ring's appearance and potential side effects, these problems were generally overcome through group discussions, counseling and increased familiarity with the product.
+Continuing to offer this type of support may be important if the vaginal rings are implemented.

-"When you see the ring for the first time you get shocked.
-I thought he was too big and I almost got out of the study due to ring size ... for the education I learned that the ring remained soft, I thought the use of the ring was difficult and painful.
-They showed that to enter the ring you need only twist it making it similar to a 8, and when I tried was easy and quiet use it. "
+"When you see the ring for the first time you are shocked.
+I thought it was too big and I almost left the study because of the size of the ring ... during the education I learned that the ring remained soft, I found that wearing the ring was difficult and painful.
+They showed that to insert the ring you just need to twist it making it look like an 8, and when I tried it it was easy and quiet to use it. "

-Researchers have claimed some women to compare with other shapes, different vaginal rings of the drug could be delivered prevention - oral tablets, injections implants, vaginal suppositories, vaginal gels and vaginal films.
-Women are often the preferred methods that have been known to them - vaginal rings have been used as part of the ASPIRE study or similar products to contraceptives they knew.
+The researchers asked some women to compare them with other, different forms of vaginal rings in which the drug's prevention could be delivered - oral tablets, injections, implants, vaginal suppositories, vaginal films and vaginal gels.
+Women are often the preferred methods that were known to them - vaginal rings had been used as part of the ASPIRE study or products similar to the contraceptives they knew.

-Women tended to enjoy the products of long duration of action instead of those who needed to be reminded daily or applied at the time of transaction.
+Women tended to appreciate long-acting products rather than those that needed to be recalled daily or applied at the time of the transaction.

-"The ring is better than a condom because when you're going to fuck the ring is already within you, unlike condom that has to put before each sexual act."
+"The ring is better than a condom because when you are going to fuck it the ring is already inside of you, unlike the condom you have to put before every sexual act."

 However, there could be some anxiety about the side effects, invasiveness and lack of reversibility of long-acting products.

-"I'm afraid ...
-I do not know how [the injection] will be like inside my body, I do not know if it will affect my health."
+"I'm Fearful ...
+I do not know how [the injection] is going to be like inside my body, I do not know if it's going to affect my health."

-These concerns regarding vaginal rings decreased with education and through experience.
+These concerns regarding vaginal rings decreased with teaching and through experience.

-Several potential products (including rings, gels, suppositories and films) need to be applied inside the vagina and this was off the need to put on and take constantly, for some participants, especially those with less than 25 years.
+Several potential products (including rings, gels, suppositories and films) need to be applied inside the vagina and this was disconnected from the need to put and take constantly, for some participants, especially those with less than 25 years.
 Some women remove the vaginal ring during menstruation.

-"No, I told him to take the ring as the condom.
-I said, "Because you do not want us to use the condom, this is now our condom, simply to ignore it is within my body and the body is mine.
-Because you do not want the condom think this is my condom because you do not want to use condom I'm using mine.
-"We never had problems about it and we never spoke again on the subject."
+"No, I told you to take the ring like a condom.
+I said, "Because you do not want us to use the condom, this is now our condom, just ignore it, it's inside my body and the body is mine.
+Because you do not want the condom to think this is my condom because you do not want to use a condom, I'm using my condom.
+"We never had a problem about it and we never talked about it again.

-Women could worry and feared that a partner could feel the ring during sex.
+Women might have worried and feared that a partner might feel the ring during sex.

-"Sometimes you are your partner and it stimulates you with finger and finds a ring, then it is followed for twenty-one questions."
+"Sometimes you're your partner and he stimulates you with a finger and finds a ring, so that's followed by twenty-one questions."

-Montgomery told Aidsmap said some participants and their "doubts about the search process may have contributed to lower adherence.
-Women expressed concerns about not knowing if they had received a ring with the active component [...] or placebo ring, the efficacy and safety proven the ring of the unknown and the idea of being "investigated".
-So the fact of taking part in a placebo-controlled study may have had an impact on the non-use of the ring.
+Montgomery told AIDSMAP that some participants and their "doubts about the research process may have contributed to lower adherence.
+Women expressed concerns about not knowing whether they had received a ring with the active component [...] or placebo ring, the proven effectiveness and safety of the ring unknown and the idea of being "searched".
+Therefore, taking part in a placebo-controlled study may have had an impact on non-use of the ring.
 (NE: What it is perfectly understandable!
 "Human Guinea Pigs - In my view it becomes a next procedure to murder or when little, the periclitação life.
 Because they do not test on American, German or French women?
 Because Africa has to pay taxes, of course)

 However, many women said they enjoyed taking part in the study.
-They felt they were part of a "team" and were doing something for a "greater good".
+They felt they were part of a "team" and were doing something for a "greater good."
 They estimated the health care and other benefits that the study provided.
-Of course, this could have influenced some of the women's responses during the interviews.
+Of course, this might have influenced some of the women's responses during the interviews.

-In studies of oral pre-exposure prophylaxis (PrEP), the adhesion tends to be better in open studies than in the original study placebo-controlled.
-The context of these studies can address some of the concerns about the process of the above mentioned research - the participants did not know that they are receiving an active product and which proved to be effective and safe.
-The studies are closer to real-world conditions than the placebo-controlled.
-In the case of oral PrEP, higher levels of efficiency were demonstrated.
-[Ed: So the placebo-controlled studies should be abolished because it does not represent how the text itself says, corresponding to "real world"]
+In studies of oral pre-exposure prophylaxis (PrEP), adhesion tends to be better in open studies than in the original study placebo-controlled.
+The context of these studies may address some of the concerns about the research process mentioned above - participants were unaware that they are receiving an active product and have proven to be effective and safe.
+Studies are closer to real-world conditions than placebo-controlled.
+In the case of oral PrEP, higher levels of efficacy have been demonstrated.
+[NE: Therefore, placebo-controlled studies should be abolished because they do not represent, as the text says, "real world"]

-Given this setting, the participants in the ASPIRE study are now being asked to sign up for a follow-up study of the vaginal ring dapivirine.
-Women who participated in the Ring of the study (a randomized study of the same product) will also be invited to participate in an open study.
-The International Partnership for Microbicides hopes that regulators can approve the vaginal ring dapivirine in 2018.
+Given this placement, ASPIRE study participants are now being invited to enroll in a follow-up study of the vaginal ring with dapivirine.
+Women who participated in the Ring study (another randomized trial of the same product) will also be invited to participate in an open study.
+The International Partnership for Microbicides is hopeful that regulators can approve the vaginal ring with dapivirine in 2018.